supakeen/pinnwand/doc/configuration.rst

   # Email used for file reporting.
 If the value is not None then a href with a mailto link will be added to every paste page thus allowing the users to report pastes that may need removal.
   report_email = "maintainer@example.com"

+  # Expiries are given by a name and their duration in seconds, if you want to do
+  # 'forever' set a really large number...
+  expiries.1hour = 3600
+  expiries.1day = 86400
+  expiries.1week = 604800

+  # These are application level ratelimits, if you use proxies for your pinnwand
+  # instance you should set limits there as well.
+These limits describe a token
+  # bucket and are per-IP.
+  #
+  # The capacity is how many tokens there are available, the consumption is how
+  # many tokens are used by an action and the refill is how many tokens are added
+  # per second.
+So the read bucket below allows a burst of a 100 reads then another
+  # 2 per second.
+  ratelimit.read.capacity = 100
+  ratelimit.read.consume = 1
+  ratelimit.read.refill = 2

+  ratelimit.create.capacity = 2
+  ratelimit.create.consume = 2
+  ratelimit.create.refill = 1

+  ratelimit.delete.capacity = 2
+  ratelimit.delete.consume = 2
+  ratelimit.delete.refill = 1

+  # pinnwand uses a naive anti-spam measure where a regex is ran over the text
+  # that is pasted.
+It then checks how large a percentage of the incoming bytes
+  # consist of links.
+If that percentage is larger than the number below the
+  # paste is denied.
+Set to a 100 to disable.
+  spamscore = 50

 Options
 *******